The 2021 packing hacks that will make packing a piece of cake

 It’s quite annoying, but different airlines have different size restrictions for the bags they allow on board.
-Some allow you bring a purse along with your carry-on, while others don’t.
-Double check the airline’s policy before you leave, so that you don’t have any unpleasant surprises at the bag drop-off.
+Some allow you to bring a purse along with your carry-on, while others don’t.
+Double-check the airline’s policy before you leave, so that you don’t have any unpleasant surprises at the bag drop-off.

 39. Travel Safely during the Coronavirus Crisis

 Wearing the mask is mandatory in almost all countries, prepare and anticipate.
 Take with you enough masks and hydro alcoholic gel in travel size (100 ml).
 For the more considerate, you can also bring a thermometer and cotton gloves.

 40. Travel insurance